tale/oidc-forward-auth/README.md

 Traefik (version 3) reverse-proxy setup.
 If you don't have that, you'll need to set that up first.

+Before you get started, you'll need to create a client in your OIDC provider:
+- Ensure that PKCE (Proof Key for Code Exchange) is disabled (for now).
+- Set the redirect URI to `https://your-gateway.example.com/oidc`
+- Do not set the client type to "Public", we need an ID and secret.

 This is deployed as a Docker container, here is a sample `docker-compose.yaml`:

 ```yaml